 One of the city’s major celebrities, film director Aki Kaurismäki, owns two bars situated next door each other in Kamppi.
 Corona (Eerikinkatu 11) is a popular choice among the city’s creative inhabitants, where you can check out a live performance in the cellar or test your skills on one of the ten pool tables.
 Next door is Kaurismäki’s other bar, Kafe Moskva.

-Boutique hotel Hotel F6 (Fabianinkatu 6) opened its doors this summer, and since then its bar, Runar – named after the hotel’s very own Boston terrier – has been the place to be and be seen for the city’s young, discerning clientele.
+Boutique hotel Hotel F6 (Fabianinkatu 6) opened its doors in 2016, and since then its bar, Runar – named after the hotel’s very own Boston terrier – has been the place to be and be seen for the city’s young, discerning clientele.
 All four of the bar’s award-winning bartenders are famous names on the Helsinki nightlife scene – ask them to mix you one of the evening’s special cocktails! – and DJs play here at weekends.